glitcher255/Awesome-books/README.md

 ### Setup

-Clone this repository to your desired folder: cd my-folder git clone git@github.com:myaccount/my-project.git
+Clone this repository to your desired folder: cd my-folder git clone http://github.com/glitcher255/Awesome-books

 ### Install

-Install this project with
+Install this project with npm install to install dependencies

 ### Usage

-To run the project, execute the following command: open your live server
+To run the project, open your live server or browse index.html using your file explorer.

 ### Run tests